MaryamMozaffari97/Complex-CTF-challenge/README.md

 # Quick Start Using Docker

-To access the challenges, you need docker installed.
+To access the challenges, you need docker and docker-compose installed.
+Clone the repository
+$ git clone
+Open the main directory of the project (where docker-compose.yml file exists)

 ## Run this command: